Abhishek-IITM2026/TDS-Project-2/media/README.md

 2. **Quality Ratings**: The average quality rating across all entries is approximately 3.21 (on a 1 to 5 scale), indicating a generally favorable view among viewers.
 Notably, the standard deviation of ratings (0.8) suggests a moderately diverse quality perception.

-3. **Repeatability**: Most content receives a repeatability score of 1, suggesting that many titles are not intended for repeated viewing or don’t succeed in engaging viewers beyond the initial experience.
+3. **Repeatability**: Most content receives a repeatability score of 1, suggesting that many titles are not intended for repeated viewing or donâ€™t succeed in engaging viewers beyond the initial experience.

 ## Trends or Patterns
 Several intriguing trends and patterns emerge from the data: